JBnkn/8645-computer-infrastructure/README.md

 ### The Project

 The project entailed setting up a **GitHub Actions Workflow** that would apply the knowledge learned in the tasks to automate <code>weather.sh</code> and set it to run daily.
+This provided experience in using <code>cron</code> to schedule the automation, as well as giving me the chance to troubleshoot under the **actions** tab when it wasn't working as expected.

 The project component can be found within my <code>.github/workflows</code> folder.
 The automated outputs can be found under <code>data/weather</code>.

+### Resources

+I relied heavily on the module resource videos as presented by [Dr. Ian McLoughlin](https://github.com/ianmcloughlin).
+I am also heavily indebted to [ChatGPT](https://chatgpt.com/) which was an invaluable tool, primarily in troubleshooting my code when I couldn't quite make it work, or asking it to break down a piece of code and explain to me step-by-step what was happening at each point.